I support individuals to overcome difficulties and feel at home and happy in their own skin.

-Last year I focused on studying movement interventions for trauma and combining attachment theory, neuroscience, trauma awareness and process work.
-I am about to deepen my embodied trauma work and anti oppressive practice through a 9 month in depth training with Resmaa Menakem, author of My Grandmother's Hands.
+In 2019 I focused on studying movement interventions for trauma and combining attachment theory, neuroscience, trauma awareness and process work.
+In 2020 I deepened my embodied trauma work and anti oppressive practice through a 9 month in depth training with Resmaa Menakem, author of My Grandmother's Hands.

 A bit more about me personally:

 I am from Germany originally, and studied international politics in the US, France and Poland.
 I eventually settled in the UK, working at first at the European Council of Refugees as a policy intern.
 After several years of working on a policy level and later as a project manager, I noticed I valued the immediate connection with people that comes from working 1-1 and with groups.